 Canon extends its 5D line with the Canon EOS 5DS, which has been revolutionary within the photography world.
 This line has combined qualities professional and amateur photographers want in cameras, allowing each to have an affordable camera that shoots full-frame.
 Aside from its full-frame sensor, it is also a bit smaller and lighter than other full-frame cameras that shoot at a professional level.

 The Canon EOS 5DS is an addition to the full-frame sensors that have 50.6 million effective pixels along with the Canon 5DS R. This quality can be seen in the pricier 5D Mark III but neither camera is built to replace any model.
 As mentioned, the Canon 5DS was made for those wanting higher resolution while still being in a reasonable budget.

 Looking at the Canon EOS 5DS, it will seem like you are looking at the 5D Mark III.
 Both cameras have the same body style along with the controls being in the exact same position as well.
 But the 5DS has some minor changes to it which reduces the vibrations.
 If you are accustomed to using Canon, the 5DS will be no issue with handling and managing its controls.

 As for the body, the Canon 5DS has a sturdy and durable feel that is expected with many other full-frame cameras.

-Since the 5DS is a full-frame DSLR, the optical viewfinder is large – allowing you to get an incredible view of the entire scene without capturing anything you don’t want.
+Since the 5DS is a full-frame DSLR, the optical viewfinder is large, allowing you to get an incredible view of the entire scene without capturing anything you don’t want.
 Although the optical viewfinder gives a clear view of what you are capturing, the main screen and Live View allows you to spot finer details.
 It’s best to use when you are capturing still life or macro scenes that are motionless.
-The 5DS have been recognized as one of the best cameras to shoot with in those types of scenarios.
+The Canon EOS 5DS has been recognized as one of the best cameras to shoot with in those types of scenarios.